guberArmin/PG6301-1-20V-Exam/README.md

 First we have to run `yarn install` to install needed dependencies.
 After installing of dependencies is compleated `yarn start` is used to start website with server.

+### Default data
+Up on running server it has by default 15 players.
+I felt that 15 is good number for testing different scenarios, and adding more would not make much difference

 ### Default users
 - I provide two users for testing